Christopher F. Fisher

 Christopher Fisher is the Executive Director of the Portsmouth Institute for Faith and Culture and a teacher in the Humanities department at Portsmouth Abbey School.

 Chris received his B.A. summa cum laude in Politics from Salve Regina University.
 At Salve, Chris studied the great works of Western Civilization from the Pre-Socratics to the giants of American literature.
 His thesis focused on the influence of Georg Wilhelm Friedrich Hegel on post-Civil War American political thought, for which he was awarded Salve’s Bower Award in Politics.
 He is a member of Pi Sigma Alpha, the National Political Science Honor Society, and Sigma Phi Sigma, the National Mercy Honor Society.

 Prior to coming to Portsmouth, Chris was previously a program director for the Intercollegiate Studies Institute, where he also served as associate editor for the Intercollegiate Review and managed the publication’s web-journal, the IntercollegiateReview.com.
 At the Intercollegiate Studies Institute, Chris’s work centered on providing top college students with an education in the Western intellectual tradition through colloquia, lectures, and publications, connecting promising students with leading scholars from America and Europe.

 His articles have been published in outlets including Ethika Politika and the Intercollegiate Review.
 He has spoken at colleges including the University of Notre Dame, Yale University and the University of Virginia on topics including the politics of Edmund Burke and the social thought of Emile Durkheim.

-Chris lives on Portsmouth Abbey’s campus with his wife, Lauren, who is a houseparent in Saint Brigid’s House.
-Together they have one son, Frederick Augustine.
+Chris lives on Portsmouth Abbey’s campus with his wife, Lauren, who is a houseparent in Saint Brigid’s House, and their two sons Frederick Augustine and Felix James.

 Elizabeth Soldi serves as the Program Assistant at the Portsmouth Institute and also as a houseparent in Saint Mary’s House at the Portsmouth Abbey School.

 Elizabeth is originally from North Texas, where she was involved with the Catholic Pro-Life Committee of Dallas, as well the Youth for Life Program, which is sponsored by the University of Dallas.
 Before moving to Rhode Island, she was an accountant for an Oil and Gas Company in Dallas for 7 years.
 She is excited to be utilizing both her love for Catholicism and her accounting background while working with the Portsmouth Institute.